RL20/Hangman-Game/README.md

  • Run from console/terminal (Open the terminal from the location where the file is located)

- • type the command "python hangman_game" in your trminal
+ • type the command "python hangman_game" in your terminal

  • run

-please make sure you download the Requirements appear below

 [alternative]